epongpipat/visualizeGradientTable/README.md

 ---

-This package creates a 3D visualize of dMRI gradient tables (using bvals and bvecs)
+This package creates a 3D visualization of dMRI gradient tables (using bvals and bvecs)

 ## Install